rolandomh/README/README.md

 **Note: This Sub-point is not lost on me; Engagement and influencing the audience with clarity and persuasiveness as not lost in concept or in practice.**

 Growth Mindset Competency Demonstrates commitment to continuous improvement through adaptability, optimism, curiosity, and openness to feedback.
 	● handling ambiguity proficiency is nonexistent.
 This simply defies all logic to task completion for me.
 Forced ambiguity especially is an issue I am working on.
-There is a cognitive disconnect in this with my Military training and field experience.